2007 San Diego Chargers season: Week 10: vs. Indianapolis Colts

 After an upset loss to the Vikings, the Chargers faced the defending Super Bowl champions in San Diego following their first loss of the season to the New England Patriots.
 Darren Sproles return the opening kickoff 89 yards for a touchdown.
 After a Nate Kaeding field goal, Sproles returned a punt 45 yards for his second special teams touchdown of the game with less than 6 minutes left in the first quarter.
 The PAT snap wasn't held and the PAT failed.
 Peyton Manning threw four interceptions in the first quarter alone.
 In the second quarter the Chargers put together a 45-yard drive resulting in a 4-yard touchdown run by LaDainian Tomlinson.
 Manning was able to score a touchdown to Reggie Wayne leaving the score 23–7 at halftime.

 After a scoreless third quarter Manning threw a touchdown to Kenton Keith and the Colts were able to complete the two-point conversion.
 On third and 10 from the Chargers 8-yard line, Philip Rivers went back to pass and the ball slipped out of his hand and into the end zone.
 Colts linebacker Gary Brackett picked up the ball for a touchdown with 14:28 to play.
 The Colts failed the two-point conversion.
 With six minutes left in the game Rivers threw an interception to rookie Clint Session.
 In the red zone the Colts picked up the first down, but the booth reviewed the play and it was determined to be fourth and inches.
 The Colts intended to go for the first down, but a false start penalty by Ben Utecht moved them five yards back, and instead they went for the field goal.
 With 1:31 left the Colts lined up the kicking team for a game-winning field goal, but Adam Vinatieri’s 29-yard kick was wide right.
 The Chargers ran down the clock and the Colts had 22 seconds to score, but the game ended with Clinton Hart intercepting the ball with time expiring for the Chargers win.
 Manning set a franchise record by throwing six interceptions in one game (3 to Antonio Cromartie and one apiece to Clinton Hart, Matt Wilhelm, and Shaun Philips).

-Both team had significant injuries coming into the game.
+Both teams had significant injuries coming into the game.
 For the Chargers CB Quentin Jammer and DE Luis Castillo were out of the game.
 The Colts had 10 players out of the game including TE Dallas Clark, WR Marvin Harrison, and OT Tony Ugoh.
 Dwight Freeney left the game with an injured foot.

 With the win, the Chargers improved to 5–4.
 With Kansas City losing to Denver, San Diego retained first place in the AFC West.